 Torus

-A torus has the shape of a doughnut.
-A torus is a surface of revolution generated by revolving a circle in three-dimensional space about a line that does not intersect the circle.
+The Torus Calculator is a tool that enables you to calculate the surface area and volume of a torus, which has the shape of a doughnut.
+A torus is a surface of revolution created by rotating a circle in three-dimensional space around a line that does not intersect the circle.

 A = s d, where s is for the arc length of the curve being rotated, d is for the distance traveled by the centroid of the region in one rotation,